Q-CHOP: Quantum constrained Hamiltonian optimization: Quantum Constrained Hamiltonian Optimization

 We now relax the requirement of an odd objective used in Sec.~\ref{sec:odd} and discuss a modification of the algorithm that no longer requires the worst feasible state to be easy to prepare.
 In the case of a non-odd objective, the prescription in Eq.~\eqref{eq:H_obj_rot_odd} needs modification to ensure that the rotated objective Hamiltonian changes sign when $\theta:0\to\pi$.
 To this end, we decompose the objective into Pauli strings as

 We then rotate one qubit in each term, and average over each choice of qubits, altogether defining

 where

+While time evolution by a Hamiltonian of the form in Eq.~\eqref{eq:H_obj_rot_gen} is likely difficult in the setting of analog quantum computation, in a gate-based setting the only added cost over time-evolving by $H_\obj$ comes from the fact that there are more locally-rotated Pauli strings in $H_\obj(\theta)$ than there are Pauli-$Z$ strings in $H_\obj$.
+Specifically, for $k$-body objective Hamiltonians the number of terms increases by a factor of $O(k)$.
 An alternative strategy is to decompose the objective into even and odd terms, rotate the odd terms globally as in Eq.~\eqref{eq:H_obj_rot_odd}, and rotate the even terms ``locally'' as in Eq.~\eqref{eq:H_obj_rot_gen}.
 This alternative strategy may have the benefit of reduced computational overheads when discretizing Q-CHOP for gate-based quantum computation.
 We leave the exploration of different strategies to continuously rotate $H_\obj\to-H_\obj$ to future work.

 The second nominal requirement of Q-CHOP is that the worst feasible state of a constrained optimization problem is easy to prepare.
 In fact, this requirement is satisfied by all problems that we will consider in Section \ref{sec:numerics}.
 Nonetheless, here we sketch out an idea to relax this requirement to that of having \emph{at least one} feasible state that is easy to prepare.
 Let $\ket{\bm x_\star}$ be an easy-to-prepare eigenstate of $H_\obj$, and let $E_\star = \bk{\bm x_\star|H_\obj|\bm x_\star}$ be the corresponding objective energy.
 Define a subproblem with the same constraint Hamiltonian as the original optimization problem, $H_\con$, but a new objective Hamiltonian